How to Get a Proof of Prior Coverage Letter from Your Car Insurance Company

 What is the difference between a proof of prior coverage letter and a declarations page?

 A declarations page is a summary of your current or recently active policy that lists your coverage types, limits, premium, and effective dates.
 A proof of prior coverage letter is a more formal document specifically written to confirm your insurance history to a third party, such as a new insurer or the DMV.
 While some insurers accept a declarations page as a substitute, others require the formal letter — especially if they need a specific statement about continuous coverage or the absence of lapses.
+When in doubt, request both documents from your previous carrier so you're prepared for either requirement.

 How far back does a proof of prior coverage letter go?